captn3m0/codechef/_problems/medium/WEASELTX.md

 ---
 All submissions for this problem are available.### Read problems statements in [mandarin chinese](http://www.codechef.com/download/translated/SEPT17/mandarin/WEASELTX.pdf), [russian](http://www.codechef.com/download/translated/SEPT17/russian/WEASELTX.pdf) and [vietnamese](http://www.codechef.com/download/translated/SEPT17/vietnamese/WEASELTX.pdf) as well.

 A tree is an undirected graph in which each pair of vertices is connected to each other by exactly one path.
 Weasel has a tree with **N** nodes.
-The indexing of the nodes is -based and the tree is rooted at node .
+The indexing of the nodes is 0-based and the tree is rooted at node 0.
 Every node **i** has an initial value **X0i**.

 Every day **d > 0**, he performs the following operations, starting from the root: